 Audio-Technica AT-LP5X

-This is a 3-speed (33-1/3, 45, and 78 RPM) professional record player with Bluetooth connectivity, making it highly versatile and user-friendly.
+This is a 3-speed (33-1/3, 45, and 78 RPM) record player with Bluetooth connectivity, making it highly versatile and user-friendly.
 You can stream your vinyl through speakers without any wires.
-This product will give you hours of entertainment while automatically providing incredible sound quality, thanks to the Dual Moving Magnet stereo cartridge.
-The tonearm on this turntable allows for smoother tracking of records, and the use of anti-skating compensation will ensure less wear.

-Additional features include rubber feet to reduce vibrations, a lightweight AT-HS6 headshell with preinstalled stylus protector and 45 RPM platter lock for more stability during use.
+Other features I like include rubber feet to reduce vibrations, a lightweight AT-HS6 headshell with preinstalled stylus protector and 45 RPM platter lock for more stability during use.

 Key specs